My 2022 calendar is now ready – you can order calendars and prints of the artwork here.

 So here’s the last of my pictures from Croatia.
 This time of Trogir, a town up the coast from Split.
 I went there on the bus, on a whim really, and was glad I did.
-I wrote about it a bit more in the zine I made recently about Croatia and Slovenia.
-There’s a harbour, a Venetian castle, and an island with a nature reserve (that I didn’t really have time or motivation to explore in the heat).

 At the end of May I went on a last-minute trip to Italy by myself.
 I had given up my tenancy in London, because I was fed up of paying a small fortune to a landlord who was unwilling to fix the serious leak in the ceiling that was probably going to bring the plaster down sometime soon, and a relative asked me to house-sit.
 The house-sitting date then changed, but it turned out to be cheaper for me to visit friends in Yorkshire, and then go on holiday for a week than it was to extend my tenancy, which shows how ridiculous the prices are in London now.
 As it was a last minute thing, I had to go on my own.
 I don’t mind travelling solo though, I used to do it regularly for work, and travelling alone is better than going on holiday with someone who doesn’t want to do any of the same things as you.
 (In my case, wandering aimlessly for hours and hours, taking hundreds of photographs and eating a lot).
+I also got to re-read The Name of the Rose in peace.

 I went to Mont St Michel last week for the first time in years.
 It’s a medieval abbey on an island on the border between Normandy and Brittany, about an hour’s drive from my mum’s house in France.
 We went there a few times when I was a kid, and the last time I was there was in the late 90s on a school trip.
 It has dramatically changed since then.